schamberg97/express-normalizeurl/README.md

 # Express-NormalizeUrl
-URL normalisation for Express and Connect
+URL normalisation for Express and Connect.
+Forked form @AntuanKhanna/express-url

 ## About